jupyter4edu/jupyter-edu-book/04-a-catalogue-of-pedagogical-patterns.md

 notebooks; in that environment, the tests are not visible to students, which may or may not be a bug.

-This pattern required the overhead of teaching students about the unit testing framework.
+This pattern requires the overhead of teaching students about the unit testing framework.
 Students working to make tests pass can lose their view of the big picture, and feel like they have been robbed of autonomy.
 This type of exercise is best used sparingly.